infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 └── schema.prisma
 ```

 The [Prisma schema file](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) is the main configuration file for your Prisma setup.
-It holds the specifications and credentials for our data source, our data model definitions, and generators.
-The migration process to Photon will all begin from this file.
+It holds the specifications and credentials for your data source, your data model definitions, and generators.
+The migration process to Photon.js will all begin from this file.

-## Defining our data source
+## 2. Defining our data source

 In the TypeORM project, the data source and credentials are defined in the [`ormconfig.json`](https://github.com/infoverload/migration_typeorm_photon/blob/typeorm/ormconfig.json) file: